-- 2018 was a great year for most Spruce/Fir sawmills in the Northeast.
-While Spruce/Fir lumber prices have significantly declined from their historic highs in early summer, pricing remains solid, providing ample margins for most mills.
-The other positive aspect in this market is that the demand/capacity ratio will likely continue to stay in the 90 percent range as capacity gains are being offset by improving demand.
+- 2018 likely brought record profits to most Spruce/Fir sawmills within the LSA.
+While Spruce/Fir lumber prices have significantly declined from their historic highs last summer, pricing remains good, providing adequate margins for most mills.
+Lumber prices FOB Boston are now in the low $400’s per mbf.
+The other positive aspect in this market is that the demand/capacity ratio will continue to stay in the 90%+ range as capacity gains are being offset by improving demand.

 - Eastern White Pine did not see the substantial run up in prices that was experienced in Spruce/Fir, nor has it seen the significant drop.
-Like Spruce/Fir mills, the Eastern White Pine mills in the Northeast will likely post record to near-record profits in 2018.
+Nonetheless, like Spruce/Fir mills, many Eastern White Pine mills in the LSA posted record to near-record profits in 2018.

 - Hardwood lumber prices have been much more problematic.
-Recent trade issues and the imposition of tariffs are beginning to reverberate within markets.
-Current tariff levels in China on U.S. hardwood are at 10 percent, and thus have not had much impact on overall prices.
-The scheduled jump to 25 percent on January 1, 2019, has been paused while the two countries negotiate, although little progress has been made to date.
-With China being the largest export market for U.S. hardwood, many are concerned about the impact on markets in 2019.
+Recent trade issues and the imposition of tariffs have impacted hardwood markets.
+Current tariff levels in China on US hardwood are at 10%, and thus have not had much impact on overall prices.
+The scheduled jump to 25% on January 1st 2019, has been put on hold while the two countries negotiate.
+The reaction is that buyers in China have been building inventories ahead of the tariff increase.
+With China being the largest export market for US hardwood many are concerned as to the impact on markets in 2019.

 Pulp and Paper

 - Improving paper markets, especially containerboard and tissue, along with strong pulp markets have supported capital projects being undertaken at various Northeast pulp and paper mills.